What to Know About Email Open Rates

 What is open rate?

-First, it is important we define what an open rate is.
-Email open rate is a measure of how many people open or view a specific email.
+Email open rate is a measure of how many people open or "view" a specific email.
 It is usually given as a percentage that is calculated by dividing the number of email messages opened by the number of emails delivered.

-Accuracy aside, open rate continues to be a key in long-term deliverability, so it's still an important component of a healthy email program at your business.
+Accuracy aside, open rate is a component of ensuring email deliverability, so it's an important component of a healthy email program.

 How do I increase my open rate?

 One of the most common mistakes in email is sending out emails to people without their permission.
 Don't assume that just because someone attended your event, bought something from you, or performed any other action that they want to get emails from you.